 Tacos at Fisherman’s Café

-A great lunch spot to head to is Fisherman’s Cafe right on Lazy Way Ave.
+A great lunch spot is Fisherman’s Cafe, right on Lazy Way Ave.
 It’s a fun takeaway spot with delicious lobster tacos!

 Enjoy Key Lime Pie on a Stick at Kermit’s Key Lime Café

 You can’t visit the Florida Keys and not have a taste of the famous Key Lime Pie!
 There are plenty of places selling Key Lime Pie in Key West!
-However, none stand out as much as our FROZEN key lime at Kermits.
+However, none stand out as much as our FROZEN key lime at Kermit’s.
 Kermits is well known in the Key Lime world.
-Kermit Carpenter himself still bakes some of the pies himself, even after 28 years in business.
+Kermit Carpenter still bakes some of the pies, even after 28 years in business.

 To say this place is an institution is an understatement, and even if you’ve already had Key Lime Pie in the keys, it’s well worth popping in here.
 There are now two locations, the original at 200 Elizabeth Street and one right off Duval Street.